plyint/docker-aliases/README.md

 v12.2.0
 ```

 You'll notice that in this case we didn't have the image downloaded intially.
-Since, the alias uses "docker run" then we also get the benefit of automatically downloading the image the first time the command is run if the image is not present.
+Since, the alias uses "docker run", then we also get the benefit of automatically downloading the image the first time the command is run if the image doesn't exist.

-If the image is present or the command is run subsequent times then your local version of the image will be used.
+If the image exists or the command is run subsequent times, then your local version of the image will be used.
 ```
 $ node --version
 v12.2.0